jsyang/celestial/README.md

 ## TODO for v1.1

-- add hotkey for targeting (enemy units and structures)

 - improve fighter AI
     - retarget when current attackTarget is dead
     - avoid hovering too long near planet when attacking